alex-susi/nbaDraftLottery/README.md

 ### Draft Pick Value Curve Outcome Variable

 The core player outcome is first-four-year [Win Shares](https://www.basketball-reference.com/about/ws.html), a player statistic which attempts to divvy up credit for team success to the individuals on the team.
 First four years were chosen to cover the length of the cost-controlled rookie-scale contracts.
-Win Share data scraped from Basketball-Reference draft classes from 1985–2021.
+Win Share data were scraped from Basketball-Reference draft classes from 1985–2021.

 $$\text{4-YR WS}_n = \text{Win Shares accumulated by player } n \text{ over his first four NBA seasons}$$